-Mr. Meteo was piloted to a group of 50 farmers from 4 communities in Bolgatanga in the Upper East Region of Ghana on the 22nd of December 2018, in collaboration with the Cowtribe team.
-Due to the wide distances between communities, farmers were transported to a central location from the 4 communities.
-Some farmers also came along with their animals for veterinary tagging.
-In terms of farmers statistics in relation to the use of the system, it was found that all farmers owned their own mobile phones and used them regularly to make calls of which more than 50% were said to be related to farming and livelihood.
+Mr. Meteo was piloted to a group of 50 farmers from 4 communities in Bolgatanga in the Upper East Region of Ghana in collaboration with Cowtribe during one of their regular field visits.
+Due to the wide distances between communities, Cowtribe collaborated with partners in Bolgatanga to have farmers transported to a central location from the 4 communities.
+Farmers came along with their animals for veterinary tagging.
+The study used a semi-structured focus group discussion before and after the introduction of the system.
+It was found that 100% of farmers owned their own mobile phones and used them regularly to make calls of which more than 50% were said to be related to farming and livelihood.
 In contrast, none of the farmers used the SMS features on their phones, although they are all aware of the function.
-Additionally, all farmers owned (or has access to) and radio set.
-Farmers needed little introduction to the system, since they have been involved in existing mobile-based communication systems for farmers albeit manual and expensive to maintain, and more importantly, farmers' view were previously solicited during the design phase.
+Additionally, all farmers owned (or has access to) a radio set.
+Farmers needed little introduction to the system, since Cowtribe has existing mobile-based communication systems for farmers albeit manual and expensive to maintain, and more importantly, farmers' view were previously solicited during the design phase.
 Farmers tested the system by calling into the phone number; those who did not call personally, listened in on others' calls.
-A focus group discussion and some individual interviews with farmers and stakeholder was held afterwards to ascertain the success of the pilot and to receive feedback on usability and any possible concerns.
-A follow up interview with Cowtribe was carried out to discuss the next steps.
+A focus group discussion and some individual interviews with farmers and members of Cowtribe was held afterwards to ascertain the success of the pilot and to receive feedback on usability and any possible concerns.